-Compiled by Virginia Department of State Police Uniform Crime Reporting Section
+Compiled by Virginia Department of State Police Data Analysis & Reporting Team

 Effective July 1, 2020, the Virginia Department of State Police, Uniform Crime Reporting Unit began the collection of investigatory stop data based on the creation of the Community Policing Act.
 Updates to the original legislation were made per Chapter 37 of the 2020 Special Session I. The following code section includes all data collected and additions to the Community Policing Act effective July 1, 2021.
 Data from July 1, 2020 through June 30, 2021 include only those persons stopped while driving.
 Data from July 1, 2021 and on will contain all persons subject to an investigatory (nonconsensual) stop.

 Each time a law-enforcement officer or State Police officer stops a driver of a motor vehicle, stops and frisks a person based on reasonable suspicion, or temporarily detains a person during any other investigatory stop, such officer shall collect the following data based on the officer's observation or information provided to the officer by the driver:

 Data in red will not be collected until July 1, 2021.

 (i) the race, ethnicity, age, gender of the person stopped, and whether the person stopped spoke English;

 (iii) the location of the stop;

 (iv) whether a warning, written citation, or summons was issued or whether any person was arrested;